patarok/godot-development/docs/data-table-cell-input-output.md

+## TODO for cell input:
+- validation through ZOD and therefore use ZOD the right way see our gathered information on the issue:

 ### Short answer

 - No, you shouldn’t force everything into strings.
 Use richer shapes (arrays, objects, IDs) and let Zod validate/transform them.
 - Save updates by primary key `id`.
 Prefer patch-style updates that transmit only changed fields in their canonical forms (IDs for relations), not display strings.